benhowell/benhowell.github.com/_drafts/code-incomplete.md

 <br/>

 #### Review your previous work.
 You're (almost) guaranteed to be your harshest critic.
 A cathartic exercise for any programmer is to revisit old code.
 Do it regularly.
 Doesn't matter the language or project, just choose some old code and start reading it.
+Get the flow and follow the execution path.
 Understand it.
-Get the flow and follow the execution path.
-Sometimes you find a rare gem of elegant code and think to yourself "that's a great solution I crafted there", however, these occurences are the exception to the rule.
-If you aren't cringing, scratching or shaking your head, if you aren't thinking to yourself "That's crap, present me could've done so much better" then you can retire now.
-You're done as a programmer.
+Sometimes you find a rare gem of elegant code and think to yourself "that's a bloody great bit of code I wrote there", however, these occurences are the exception to the rule.
+If you aren't cringing, scratching or shaking your head, if you aren't thinking to yourself "I could've done so much better" or "I can't believe I did it _that_ way", then you can retire now.
+You're complete as a programmer.
 <br/>
 <br/>

 #### Revel in your bug reports, complaints and criticisms.
 You aren't your code.
 You should actively encourage everyone to do their best to break your software.
 Colleagues, testers, users, peers, everyone.
-Ask them to do insane things with it, deliberately abuse it, break it.
+Ask them to do insane and unpredictable things with it, deliberately abuse it, break it.
 Invite criticism of your works.
 Today, we live in a society where people don't like hurting others feelings, and at the same time, some programmers take criticism of their work as a personal attack.
 Don't be one of these.
 Don't take it personally.
 Revel in bug reports and harsh critique and thank the individuals who find flaws in your software as it is these people driving the quality of your work higher and making your software great.
 <br/>
 <br/>